Renewable Force Ltd

 EPC

-To be eligible for the Domestic RHI your property will need an Energy Performance Certificate (EPC).
+To be eligible for the Boiler Upgrade Scheme, your property will need an Energy Performance Certificate (EPC).
 The EPC is the proof that your property is assessed as a domestic ‘dwelling’, and it gives information about a property’s energy use, plus recommendations on how to reduce energy and save money.
+The EPC must not have any recommendations to install loft or cavity wall insulation.

 An EPC is required every time you buy, sell or rent a property.
 Your EPC must be less than 24 months old at the date of your application.